riddle-me-ruben/muscle-mind/README.md

 - **Create Custom Quizzes**: Registered users can create their own quizzes, making the platform highly customizable.
 - **Exercise Penalties**: Wrong answers result in a random exercise challenge, such as performing 15 squats, 10 push-ups, or a short jumping jack session.
 - **Grade Reports**: Players can receive a grade report of their score for each quiz.
+- **Play and View Quizzes created by others**: Players can enter an email to view and take quizzes created by other players.
+- **User Analytics**: Players can view statistics related to their account such as quizzes taken and average score.

 ## How to Play
 1. Players begin by logging in to access their custom quizzes.